 Jon is one of our go-to specialists when it comes to all aspects of photography, from cameras and action cameras to lenses and memory cards.
 Here he looks at the best lenses for safari shoots.

-If you're using a Canon RF mirrorless camera, the RF 100-500mm f/4.5-7.1L IS USM is our recommendation for safari shooting – well built, with great stabilization.
+If you're using a Canon RF mirrorless camera, the RF 100-500mm f/4.5-7.1L IS USM is my recommendation for safari shooting – well built, with great stabilization.
+Read more below

-With a focal range equivalent of 24-200mm, this lens for Micro Four Thirds is built to high quality standards, inside and out.
-We especially like the gorgeous metallic construction.
+With a focal range equivalent of 200-800mm, this lens for Micro Four Thirds really covers the distance for safari photography.
+Read more below

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out how we test.